0xhappyboy/Quaking/README.md

 # <center>💰 arbitrage </center>
-A development framework and application focused on arbitrage.
+Focus on the development framework of financial arbitrage trading.